Girls stop growing in height when they reach puberty, the second fastest period of growth in your child’s lifetime.

 My co-author of Fearless Feeding, Maryann Jacobsen, has a new book out for girls called My Body’s Superpower.
 I encourage you to read it with your daughter or give it to her so she can learn how her body is changing and better relate to the process.

-A girl reaches full adult height once she reaches full maturation, which is by age 15 or 16 for most girls.
+A girl reaches full adult height once she reaches full maturation and the end of puberty, which is by age 15 or 16 for most girls.

 The following signs let you know this growing phase is over: